seesea2/flexi-tracker-doc/use cases/staff.md

    - Then staff can register again with new username/password.
    - The staff's activity / timeoff records will be kept intact.

 2. Edit

    - Users with privileges can edit staff's profile
    - Admin can edit staff's privilege.

 ## Edit Privileges of Staff

 1. The feature is only available to Admin.

-## Default Staffs

-Add emails into ./server/users.ini file.
-The emails will be added into database as default staffs during server restart.